 Planning a fall wedding?
 Don’t miss this post!
-Make sure you are subscribed for the latest wedding planning tips.
+P.S.
+Make sure you’re subscribed for the latest wedding planning tips.

-Hi, loves!
-It’s August, and while there is plenty of summer left, fall is right around the corner!
-Falling leaves, changing colors, sweaters, jeans, boots, plaid shirts, cider, donuts… you know, some of the best things in life.
-Whether you’re planning a fall wedding and need a few last-minute ideas or you’re planning one for next year, this post has ten key tips you’ll need.
-Read on to see our ten best tips for planning a fall wedding!
+Whether you’re planning a fall wedding and need ideas right now or you’re planning one for next year, this post has ten key tips you’ll need.
+Read on to see our best tips for planning a fall wedding!

 Fall Wedding Tips